AstroinformaticsAU/VersionControlTutorial/source/pages/4-merging.rst

 and you should be presented with the following message::

-    Auto-merging master.tex
+    Auto-merging paper.tex
-    CONFLICT (content): Merge conflict in master.tex
+    CONFLICT (content): Merge conflict in paper.tex
     Automatic merge failed; fix conflicts and then commit the result.

 .. highlight:: latex

-This tells us that a conflict has occurred in ``master.tex``.
+This tells us that a conflict has occurred in ``paper.tex``.

-To resolve the conflict open up ``master.tex`` in your favorite editor.
+To resolve the conflict open up ``paper.tex`` in your favorite editor.
 The offending section will look something like this::

     <<<<<<< HEAD